Keeps vs Hims: Which hair loss treatments are better?

 The cost of hair loss treatments is significant when you consider the nature of their efficacy: as long as you keep using them, they keep working.
 If you stop taking your finasteride or applying your minoxidil, you’ll quickly notice that regrowth stops and hair loss begins anew.
 So, being able to afford monthly or quarterly shipments of these treatments for years on end — uninterrupted — is critical.

-Keeps only just started offering a topical finasteride and minoxidil solution, which has been in the Hims catalog for a couple of years.
+Keeps only just started offering a combined topical finasteride and minoxidil solution, which has been in the Hims catalog for a couple of years.
 Hims currently has the better price for the combination, and its concentrations of each medication are slightly higher.
 It’s also delivered as a spray instead of a gel, which our testers find more convenient.

 Hims also has more bundling options than Keeps does.
 Its prescription Hair Power Pack provides you with finasteride, minoxidil solution, thickening shampoo, and biotin gummies for a quarterly cost of $195, or $65/month.
 When purchased alone, those same treatments would cost $76/month.
 That’s a savings of over $130/year.
 Keeps lets you tack on its shampoo to an order of finasteride or minoxidil, but the process doesn’t provide added savings.

 For a glance at the best possible monthly prices of either company’s products over the course of your first three months, check out the handy chart below.
 Bear in mind that some prices are only available with specific billing cycle options and that certain products are only available in 90-day supplies.
-We’ve averaged in the 50% off Keeps promotion for Innerbody readers and rounded to the nearest dollar.

 For more detailed price information, check out our complete Keeps and Hims reviews.